Communication is not what you say, it is what the listener understands

 Question: Is this just about the words you use?

-Answer: Not at all.
-It’s the whole package.
-Your tone of voice, your body language, the medium you choose (email vs. face-to-face)—they all contribute to what the listener ultimately understands and feels.
+Answer: No. It’s the whole package.
+Your tone of voice, your body language, the medium you choose (email vs. face-to-face), they all contribute to what the listener ultimately understands and feels.